SuperOfficeDocs/superoffice-docs/docs/en/request/learn/next-in-queue.md

 uid: help-en-request-next-in-queue
 title: Get next request in the queue
 description: Get next request in the queue
-author: SuperOffice RnD
+author: Hanne Gunnarsson
-so.date: 06.29.2022
+so.date: 03.29.2023
 keywords: request
 so.topic: howto
+so.user: user
+so.user.tooltip: SuperOffice Service
 language: en
 ---

 # How to set up Get next request in queue

-In SuperOffice Service, requests are normally assigned to users according to an assignment method.
+In SuperOffice, requests are normally assigned to users according to an assignment method.
 Another method of assigning requests to request handlers, is to place new requests in **Requests**> **Unassigned requests**.
 The request handlers must then accept the requests manually.

 However it is also possible to create an intelligent queue system for handling new requests.
 Request handlers can then click **Get next request in queue** under **Requests** to accept the next request in the queue.
 Requests in the queue are filtered by [category][2], so that users are only assigned requests that belong to categories they are members of.

-## How are requests in the queue prioritized?
+## How are requests in the queue prioritised?

 The sequence of the requests in the queue is determined by the deadline for each individual request.
 The requests with the closest deadlines come first in the queue.
 The deadline is calculated based on priorities that were defined for contact, company, mailbox, email filter and standard priority.

-This ensures that requests are prioritized in a logical and fair sequence.
+This ensures that requests are prioritised in a logical and fair sequence.

 > [!NOTE]
 > It is also possible to use a combination of queue system and assignment method.
 Requests can for example be placed in the queue or assigned to users based on which category the requests belong to.